vijay0405/start-angular-I-MEAN/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# Managing database
+  replace the (mongodb://localhost:27017/test) in the backend/app.js with your own

+# App Setup
+The angular router default route on login success points to the same login page so change to your home page accordingly.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.